confluentinc/examples/connect-streams-pipeline/README.md

 ## Example 1: Kafka console producer -> Key:String and Value:String

+Detailed walk-thru of this example is available in the [whitepaper "Kafka Serialization and Deserialization (SerDes) Examples"](https://www.confluent.io/resources/kafka-streams-serialization-deserialization-code-examples)

 * Command line `confluent local produce` produces `String` keys and `String` values to a Kafka topic.
 * [Client application](src/main/java/io/confluent/examples/connectandstreams/consoleproducer/StreamsIngest.java) reads from the Kafka topic using `Serdes.String()` for both key and value.